A method for the systematic generation of graph XAI benchmarks via Weisfeiler-Leman coloring: Graph-XAI

-Real-world graph XAI datasets have been introduced by \citet{NEURIPS2020_google} and later included and extended in the GraphXAI library \citep{agarwal2023evaluating}.
+Real-world graph-XAI datasets have been introduced by \citet{NEURIPS2020_google} and later included and extended in the GraphXAI library \citep{agarwal2023evaluating}.
 These datasets are based on chemical molecules from known data sources \citep{Mutagenicity1, Mutagenicity2, ZINC15}, and are designed for binary graph classification tasks.
-They include a variant of Mutagenicity \citep{Mutagenicity2}, and three subsets of the Zinc15 database \citep{ZINC15}, namely FluorideCarbonyl, AlkaneCarbonyl, and Benzene.
+They include a variant of Mutagenicity \citep{Mutagenicity2}, and three subsets of the ZINC15 database \citep{ZINC15}, namely FluorideCarbonyl, AlkaneCarbonyl, and Benzene.
 Their GT explanations have been established by leveraging chemical domain expertise.
-Specifically, the Mutagenicity dataset distinguishes molecules based on the presence of known toxicophores such as NH$_{2}$, NO$_{2}$, aliphatic halide, nitroso, and azo-type.
+Specifically, the Mutagenicity dataset distinguishes molecules based on the presence of known toxicophores such as \texttt{NH$_{2}$}, \texttt{NO$_{2}$}, aliphatic halide, nitroso, and azo-type.
 The FluorideCarbonyl and AlkaneCarbonyl datasets classify molecules based on the co-occurrence of a fluoride and carbonyl or an alkane and carbonyl functional group, respectively.
 Lastly, the Benzene dataset distinguishes molecules containing at least one benzene ring from those that lack one.
 In contrast, the dataset proposed by \cite{varbella2024powergraph} features GT explanations for cascading failure analysis in power grids, which have been derived through computer model simulations.
 In general, datasets with GT explanations based on real-world graphs are difficult to generate, as identifying the GT motifs associated with the classes requires the knowledge and effort of a domain expert.
 This complexity explains their limited availability in the literature.

-All the datasets mentioned above are routinely collected into benchmarks by common graph XAI libraries \citep{agarwal2023evaluating, amara2022graphframex, rathee2022bagel, varbella2024powergraph}.
-Our approach to overcoming the limitations of current practices for dataset collation in graph XAI is orthogonal and leverages an algorithm to extract synthetic explanatory subgraphs from curated subsets of real-world datasets.
+All the datasets mentioned above are routinely collected into benchmarks by common graph-XAI libraries \citep{agarwal2023evaluating, amara2022graphframex, rathee2022bagel, varbella2024powergraph}.
+Our approach to overcoming the limitations of current practices for dataset collation in graph-XAI is orthogonal and leverages an algorithm to extract synthetic explanatory subgraphs from curated subsets of real-world datasets.
 Therefore, our approach has the distinctive advantage that GT explanations are derived from the same structural patterns as the originating graph datasets.